The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 (Adapted from Rasmussen & Williams.)

 Above we saw marginal likelihood values for two models \(H_0\) and \(H_1\) as a function of observed data that were summarized by the estimate \(\widehat{\beta}\) and its SE.
 In Figure below, we see an illustration of the behavior of the marginal likelihood for three different models with differing levels of complexity.
-The horizontal axis is an idealized representation of all possible outcome vectors \(y\) that we could observe, and the vertical axis plots the marginal likelihood.
-A simple model can only account for a limited range of possible data sets, but since the marginal likelihood is a probability distribution over \(y\) it must normalize to one, and therefore the data sets which the model does account for have a relatively large value of the marginal likelihood.
-Conversely for a complex model: it is capable of accounting for a wider range of data sets, and consequently the marginal likelihood doesn’t attain equally large values for any given data set that the simple model already explains well.
+The horizontal axis is an idealized representation of all possible outcome vectors \(\pmb{y}\) that we could observe, and the vertical axis plots the marginal likelihood.
+A simple model can only account for a limited range of possible data sets, but since the marginal likelihood is a probability distribution over \(\pmb{y}\) it must normalize to one, and therefore the data sets that the model does account for have a relatively large value of the marginal likelihood.
+Conversely, a complex model is capable of accounting for a wider range of data sets, and consequently the marginal likelihood doesn’t attain equally large values for any such data set that the simple model already can explain well.
 For example, the simple model could be a linear model, and the complex model a large neural network.
-The Figure illustrates why the marginal likelihood doesn’t simply always favor the models that are most complex in cases where the simple model already can explain the data.
+The Figure illustrates why the marginal likelihood doesn’t simply always favor the models that are most complex when the simple model already can explain the data well.

 An attractive property of the marginal likelihood is that it automatically incorporates a trade-off between model fit and model complexity.
 That is, it has an inherent guard against overfitting.
 This is the reason why the marginal likelihood and the Bayesian approach is valuable in solving the model selection problem.